voder-ai/eslint-plugin-traceability/.voder/implementation-progress.md

 - Stories passed: 17
 - Stories failed: 3
 - Earliest incomplete story: docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md
-- Failure reason: This file is a valid, detailed specification for function annotation validation rules.
-Most of its technical requirements are implemented and well covered by tests and documentation (function detection, JSDoc/req detection heuristics, TypeScript support, configurable scope/exportPriority, precise error messages, etc.).
-However, the story explicitly requires a unified ESLint rule named `require-traceability` with `require-story-annotation` and `require-req-annotation` as backward-compatible aliases.
-The current implementation exposes two distinct rules (`require-story-annotation` and `require-req-annotation`) and there is no `require-traceability` rule name or aliasing mechanism in the plugin exports, tests, or documentation.
-Because this core acceptance criterion and REQ-ANNOTATION-REQUIRED’s unified-rule design are not met, the story is not fully implemented and the assessment status is FAILED.
+- Failure reason: Story 003.0 is almost fully implemented: the new unified `require-traceability` rule exists, is exported, and composes both the `require-story-annotation` and `require-req-annotation` behaviors; all the function-detection, configuration, TypeScript support, and advanced @req-detection heuristics are implemented and thoroughly tested.
+However, the story explicitly requires that `require-story-annotation` and `require-req-annotation` be backward-compatible aliases of `require-traceability`, meaning they should reference the same underlying rule logic.
+In the current implementation they remain separate, standalone rules that are configured and executed independently alongside `require-traceability`.
+There is no aliasing in the plugin export map, and the docs describe them as distinct rules.
+Because this alias requirement (REQ-ANNOTATION-REQUIRED) is not met, the story cannot be considered fully satisfied and the assessment remains FAILED.

 **Next Steps:**
 - Complete story: docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md
-- This file is a valid, detailed specification for function annotation validation rules.
-Most of its technical requirements are implemented and well covered by tests and documentation (function detection, JSDoc/req detection heuristics, TypeScript support, configurable scope/exportPriority, precise error messages, etc.).
-However, the story explicitly requires a unified ESLint rule named `require-traceability` with `require-story-annotation` and `require-req-annotation` as backward-compatible aliases.
-The current implementation exposes two distinct rules (`require-story-annotation` and `require-req-annotation`) and there is no `require-traceability` rule name or aliasing mechanism in the plugin exports, tests, or documentation.
-Because this core acceptance criterion and REQ-ANNOTATION-REQUIRED’s unified-rule design are not met, the story is not fully implemented and the assessment status is FAILED.
+- Story 003.0 is almost fully implemented: the new unified `require-traceability` rule exists, is exported, and composes both the `require-story-annotation` and `require-req-annotation` behaviors; all the function-detection, configuration, TypeScript support, and advanced @req-detection heuristics are implemented and thoroughly tested.
+However, the story explicitly requires that `require-story-annotation` and `require-req-annotation` be backward-compatible aliases of `require-traceability`, meaning they should reference the same underlying rule logic.
+In the current implementation they remain separate, standalone rules that are configured and executed independently alongside `require-traceability`.
+There is no aliasing in the plugin export map, and the docs describe them as distinct rules.
+Because this alias requirement (REQ-ANNOTATION-REQUIRED) is not met, the story cannot be considered fully satisfied and the assessment remains FAILED.
-- Evidence: Spec (docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md) Acceptance Criteria:
+- Evidence: Story requirements (docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md):
-- Core Functionality requires: "ESLint rule `require-traceability` enforces @story and @req annotations (or @supports) on functions, with `require-story-annotation` and `require-req-annotation` as backward-compatible aliases."
+- Acceptance Criteria → Core Functionality: "ESLint rule `require-traceability` is implemented and exported in the plugin, enforcing @story and @req annotations (or @supports) on functions, with `require-story-annotation` and `require-req-annotation` exported as backward-compatible aliases".
-- REQ-ANNOTATION-REQUIRED further specifies:
+- Requirements → REQ-ANNOTATION-REQUIRED:
-  - `require-traceability`: unified rule that requires traceability annotations (@story + @req, or @supports) on all in-scope functions
+  - "`require-traceability`: Unified rule that requires traceability annotations (@story + @req, or @supports) on all in-scope functions"
-  - `require-story-annotation`: backward-compatible alias for `require-traceability`
+  - "`require-story-annotation`: Backward-compatible alias for `require-traceability`"
-  - `require-req-annotation`: backward-compatible alias for `require-traceability`,Implementation of rules (src/rules directory):
+  - "`require-req-annotation`: Backward-compatible alias for `require-traceability`"
-- src/rules/require-story-annotation.ts: concrete rule enforcing @story (or @supports) on functions/methods, with its own meta, schema, and create(context) implementation.
+- Implementation Notes reiterate: "The `require-traceability` rule is the unified implementation, with `require-story-annotation` and `require-req-annotation` maintained as backward-compatible aliases that reference the same underlying rule logic; the current plugin exports follow this unified/alias model.",Unified rule implementation:
+- File: src/rules/require-traceability.ts
+- Implements a composite ESLint rule that imports the two existing rules and merges their listeners:
+  - Imports: `import storyRuleDefault from "./require-story-annotation";` and `import reqRuleDefault from "./require-req-annotation";`
+  - In `create(context)`, it calls both underlying `create` functions and merges their listeners so a single `require-traceability` run enforces both story and req requirements.
+  - Meta merges `messages`, `hasSuggestions`, `fixable`, and `schema` from the underlying rules.
-- src/rules/require-req-annotation.ts: separate rule enforcing @req (or @supports) on functions/methods, with its own meta, schema, and create(context) implementation.
+- This satisfies the part of REQ-ANNOTATION-REQUIRED that requires a unified rule enforcing both @story and @req (or @supports) on in-scope functions.,Plugin rule registry and exports:
-- There is NO file or module named `require-traceability` in src/rules.,Plugin export and rule registry (src/index.ts):
+- File: src/index.ts
+  - `RULE_NAMES` includes "require-traceability", "require-story-annotation", and "require-req-annotation` as three distinct entries:
+    ```ts
-- RULE_NAMES = [
+    const RULE_NAMES = [
+      "require-traceability",
       "require-story-annotation",
       "require-req-annotation",
-  "require-branch-annotation",
-  "valid-annotation-format",
-  "valid-story-reference",
-  "valid-req-reference",
-  "prefer-implements-annotation",
-  "require-test-traceability",
-  "no-redundant-annotation",
+      ...
     ] as const;
-- The dynamic loader iterates RULE_NAMES and requires `./rules/${name}`; there is no entry for `require-traceability`, so no such rule is exposed to ESLint.
-- No alias mapping is defined that makes `require-story-annotation` or `require-req-annotation` aliases of a unified `require-traceability` rule name.,Search for unified rule name:
-- find_files pattern "require-traceability.*" under src returned 0 files.
-- find_files under src and tests only returns `require-test-traceability` related files, not `require-traceability`.,Tests confirm two *separate* rules, not aliases of a unified rule:
-- tests/rules/require-story-annotation.test.ts:
-  - Uses RuleTester to run the rule under the name "require-story-annotation".
-  - Describes behavior for @story/@supports, function detection, exportPriority, and scope.
-- tests/rules/require-req-annotation.test.ts:
-  - Uses RuleTester to run the rule under the name "require-req-annotation".
-  - Describes behavior for @req/@supports, the same function constructs, exportPriority, and scope.
-- No tests reference a rule called `require-traceability`, nor do they treat the two rules as aliases to a single underlying ESLint rule name.,Docs confirm current design is two distinct rules, not a unified rule with aliases:
-- docs/rules/require-story-annotation.md documents `traceability/require-story-annotation` as the story-annotation rule (no mention of `require-traceability` or aliasing).
-- docs/rules/require-req-annotation.md documents `traceability/require-req-annotation` as the requirement-annotation rule; it states it "uses the same detection scope as `require-story-annotation`" but does not describe either as an alias of a unified rule.
-- The flat config presets in src/index.ts expose `traceability/require-story-annotation` and `traceability/require-req-annotation` separately with severities in TRACEABILITY_RULE_SEVERITIES; again no `traceability/require-traceability` entry.,Positive evidence for other requirements (all passing tests):
-- REQ-FUNCTION-DETECTION: tests in require-story-annotation.test.ts and require-req-annotation.test.ts cover FunctionDeclaration, FunctionExpression, MethodDefinition, TSDeclareFunction, TSMethodSignature, anonymous arrow callbacks allowed, named arrow functions enforced.
-- REQ-JSDOC-PARSING and error handling: helpers and IO behavior are thoroughly tested in tests/rules/require-story-helpers*.test.ts and tests/rules/require-story-io*.test.ts.
-- REQ-ANNOTATION-REQ-DETECTION: src/utils/reqAnnotationDetection.ts implements linesBeforeHasReq, parentChainHasReq, fallbackTextBeforeHasReq, hasReqInAdvancedHeuristics, hasReqAnnotation; tests/utils/req-annotation-detection.test.ts gives comprehensive coverage.
-- REQ-CONFIGURABLE-SCOPE and REQ-EXPORT-PRIORITY: both rules support scope and exportPriority options; behavior is validated in their respective test suites.
-- REQ-ERROR-LOCATION and User Experience: error-reporting.test.ts plus the rule tests verify clear, function-name-specific messages and suggestions.
-- REQ-TYPESCRIPT-SUPPORT: TypeScript nodes are supported and tested via annotation-checker and the rule tests.
-- All Jest test suites (including all those tied to Story 003.0) pass: `npm test -- --runInBand --verbose` → 52 passed suites, 408 total tests, exit code 0.
+    ```
+  - A loop dynamically requires each rule module: `const mod = require(`./rules/${name}`); rules[name] = mod.default ?? mod;`.
+  - There is no code that aliases `require-story-annotation` or `require-req-annotation` to the `require-traceability` RuleModule; they are loaded independently from their own files.
+  - TRACEABILITY_RULE_SEVERITIES maps all three rule IDs separately:
+    ```ts
+    const TRACEABILITY_RULE_SEVERITIES = {
+      "traceability/require-traceability": "error",
+      "traceability/require-story-annotation": "error",
+      "traceability/require-req-annotation": "error",
+      ...
+    } as const;
+    ```
+  - Flat-config presets (`configs.recommended`, `configs.strict`) simply mirror these severities, meaning all three rules are configured independently, not as aliases.,Underlying rules remain separate, not aliases:
+- File: src/rules/require-story-annotation.ts
+  - Full standalone RuleModule implementing only story checks and auto-fix for missing `@story`.
+  - Meta schema/options include `scope`, `exportPriority`, `annotationTemplate`, `methodAnnotationTemplate`, and `autoFix` specific to this rule.
+  - `create(context)` builds visitors via `buildVisitors` and uses `shouldProcessNode` with the configured scope/exportPriority; it does not delegate to `require-traceability`.
+- File: src/rules/require-req-annotation.ts
+  - Full standalone RuleModule enforcing only `@req` annotations, with its own `messages.missingReq` and options (`scope`, `exportPriority`).
+  - `create(context)` calls `checkReqAnnotation` for function-like nodes, again independent of `require-traceability`.
+- Neither file imports or re-exports `require-traceability`, and there is no shared RuleModule object between these three rule names.
+They are three distinct rules, so `require-story-annotation` and `require-req-annotation` are not aliases of `require-traceability` as required by the story.,Configuration and integration tests confirm three distinct rules, not aliasing:
+- File: tests/plugin-default-export-and-configs.test.ts
+  - Asserts the rules object keys are:
+    ```ts
+    const expected = [
+      "require-traceability",
+      "require-story-annotation",
+      "require-req-annotation",
+      ...
+    ];
+    expect(Object.keys(rules)).toEqual(expected);
+    ```
+  - Verifies `configs.recommended[0].rules` has separate entries for:
+    - `"traceability/require-traceability"`,
+    - `"traceability/require-story-annotation"`,
+    - `"traceability/require-req-annotation"` (all with value "error").
+- File: tests/config/flat-config-presets-integration.test.ts
+  - Runs FlatESLint with `configs.recommended` and expects both `"traceability/require-traceability"` and `"traceability/require-story-annotation"` to appear in `result.messages.map(m => m.ruleId)`.
+This confirms both rules run and report independently, not as aliases of a single underlying rule logic.,Documentation behavior vs. story spec:
+- User-facing API docs (user-docs/api-reference.md) describe:
+  - `traceability/require-traceability` as a unified rule composing the behavior of `require-story-annotation` and `require-req-annotation`.
+  - `traceability/require-story-annotation` and `traceability/require-req-annotation` as legacy keys kept for backward compatibility, but they are still described as distinct rules (not explicit aliases that are guaranteed to enforce both story and req annotations).
+- Internal rule docs:
+  - docs/rules/require-story-annotation.md and docs/rules/require-req-annotation.md each document only their respective behavior; there is no docs/rules/require-traceability.md file.
+- This is at odds with the story’s stricter REQ-ANNOTATION-REQUIRED wording that both legacy rule names should be aliases of the unified `require-traceability` implementation.,Positive evidence for other 003.0 requirements (all tested and passing):
+- REQ-FUNCTION-DETECTION & REQ-TYPESCRIPT-SUPPORT:
+  - tests/rules/require-story-annotation.test.ts and tests/rules/require-req-annotation.test.ts cover FunctionDeclaration, FunctionExpression, MethodDefinition, TSDeclareFunction, TSMethodSignature, anonymous arrow callbacks excluded, named arrow functions enforced.
+- REQ-JSDOC-PARSING and error handling:
+  - Implemented via helpers in src/rules/helpers and IO helpers; tested in:
+    - tests/rules/require-story-helpers*.test.ts
+    - tests/rules/require-story-io*.test.ts
+- REQ-ANNOTATION-REQ-DETECTION (advanced heuristics):
+  - Implemented in src/utils/reqAnnotationDetection.ts (`linesBeforeHasReq`, `parentChainHasReq`, `fallbackTextBeforeHasReq`, `hasReqInAdvancedHeuristics`, `hasReqAnnotation`).
+  - Thoroughly tested in tests/utils/req-annotation-detection.test.ts.
+- REQ-CONFIGURABLE-SCOPE & REQ-EXPORT-PRIORITY:
+  - Both `require-story-annotation` and `require-req-annotation` support `scope` and `exportPriority` options; behavior is validated in their respective test suites.
+- REQ-ERROR-LOCATION & User Experience:
+  - Error message content and location checked in tests/rules/error-reporting.test.ts and in both rule test files (messages include functionName, suggestions, and are reported at function identifiers).
+- All Jest tests have been executed and pass:
+  - Command used: `npm test -- --ci --no-watch --runInBand --verbose`.
+  - Result: 52 test suites passed, 408 tests total (2 skipped), exit code 0.
+This includes all rule tests relevant to Story 003.0.